ECB's Stark tells Ireland to ramp up austerity

 Dublin is also under pressure from Europe and the IMF to raise more than the 2 billion euros earmarked by the government from the sale of non-strategic state assets.

-Howlin said the government might consider a higher target if Dublin could use some of the proceeds to stimulate the economy.

-A government-sponsored report earlier this year outlined potential sales of up to 5 billion euros said Dublin should sell parts of state-run energy companies the Electricity Supply Board (ESB) and Bord Gais, which have a total book value of 4 billion euros and 1.4 billion euros respectively.
+A government-sponsored report earlier this year said Dublin should sell parts of state-run energy companies the Electricity Supply Board (ESB) and Bord Gais, which have a total book value of 4 billion euros and 1.4 billion euros respectively.

 Rabbitte ruled out selling a majority stake in their transmission and distribution networks and said selling any part of either company would have to be carefully considered.